nicolas-bolle/barycenters/README.md

-Implementation of Wasserstein barycenter stuff, for average case images and image clustering
+Implementation of Wasserstein barycenter stuff, for average-case images and image clustering

 The 3 main references I'm using are https://arxiv.org/abs/1306.0895